arpanrec/ansible-role-linux-patching/README.md

 Linux Patching (linux_patching)
 =========

-Install all latest packages in Ubuntu based systems. also Install basic utility tools for server.
+Install all latest packages in Debian based systems. also Install basic utility tools for server.
 Set timezone, locale, and loopback ip in server

 Role Variables